Student Employment Program

 The Student Employment Pay Structure

 The Student Employment program is designed to offer students a means to help defray the cost of a college education while giving them practical work experience.
 Students are eligible to earn up to $930 each semester - $1,860 annually.
 Students must work to earn their aid and are required to turn in timesheets for each pay period.
+There is no penalty if a student does not finish working their allotted hours each semester; however, the student will only be paid for the hours that are completed.

-Time Sheets & Work Productivity
+Timesheets & Work Productivity

 Failure to meet the requirements set by the job supervisor or the student employment contract may result in disciplinary actions, notification to the parents or guardians, and/or termination from the Student Employment program without reinstatement.